hermanocabral/Scaffeine/README.md

 Scaffeine
 =========

-Scaffeine is a collection of modular source code packages packages like blogs, membership, commerce, etc that let you speed up your development.
+Scaffeine is a collection of modular source code packages packages like blogs, membership, commerce, etc that let you quickly create white-label source code solutions.
+This is different than projects like orchard or wordpress in that our focus is on the source code itself... making it easy to use, consume and customize.

+Whether you are making a Console Application or a MVC Website, our tools make it possible to never write the same code twice!

 Philosophy
 -----